jankowskipawel/apple/README.md

-Clone of old apple site
+Clone of an old apple site